micha7a/micha7a.github.io/_blogposts/styleDelphina.md

 **Warning: this post contains minor [Sombulus](http://sombulus.com/) spoilers!**

 ## Disclaimers
 Let me start with some disclaimers.
 First, I've done all this work like, a year ago?
 But after I finished my comic, I picked up learning different styles (that I didn't have time for before).
-I figured documenting my learning process might be interesting blog-post series (even if only for myself and my mum), so I dag up my old Sombulus-inspired art to keep the series in chronological order.
+I figured documenting my learning process might be interesting blog-post series (even if only for myself and my mum), so I dug up my old Sombulus-inspired art to keep the series in chronological order.

-I have never added the drawings that resulted from this exercise to my gallery,because it felt too much like plagiarism to show them without context.
+I have never added the drawings that resulted from this exercise to my gallery, because it felt too much like plagiarism to show them without context.

 ## Copying Sombulus Style